yashilvora19/LabReport2/index.md

   }
  ```

-By looking at these two different outputs for the Junit tests, I was able to see the **symptom** for the code.
+By looking at these two different outputs for the Junit tests, I was able to see the **symptom** of the code.

 ![Junit test](/screenshots/Error.png)